satyajit1025/B42_SDET_002_Test-Titans/README.md

 - Steps to Execute
 - Expected Results

+### Project Type
+This project focuses on both **manual and automated testing** of the Thirsty Wine website's front end.
+It follows the **Page Object Model (POM)** for structuring automation tests in **Cypress**, ensuring maintainability and reusability.
+The testing covers **functionality, usability, and cross-browser/device compatibility**, with **BDD Cucumber** used for clear test specifications.

+### Deployed Application
+The deployed application can be accessed at: [Thirsty Wine Website](https://pay-pal-pioneers-068.vercel.app/)

+## Test Plan
+The **Test Plan** describes the testing approach, features to be tested, and the timeline.
+It ensures the website functions correctly, securely, and efficiently.
+You can find the full **Test Plan document [here](https://docs.google.com/document/d/18QMxeUn1zCOouSUOilEDfRasjg9HMqhUYoxkVI10_LI/edit?usp=sharing)

+## Test Scenarios
+The **test scenarios** validate key features such as user registration, login, and password recovery.
+These scenarios guide the testing process for both **functionality and usability**.
+You can view the **detailed test scenarios [here](https://docs.google.com/spreadsheets/d/1O0y1NZXzGnPSYk-3MNn5ZZd45GPOKHz9AfkGRY_s7M0/edit?gid=0#gid=0)

+## Test Cases
+The **test cases** focus on functional and usability testing for major features like Forgot Password, Login, and Registration.
+These ensure that the website is user-friendly and works correctly.
+You can view the **detailed test cases [here](https://docs.google.com/spreadsheets/d/1O0y1NZXzGnPSYk-3MNn5ZZd45GPOKHz9AfkGRY_s7M0/edit?gid=1868983526#gid=1868983526)

+## Bug Reports
+During testing, defects were logged with **detailed reproduction steps and severity levels** to efficiently track and resolve issues.
+You can find the **full bug report [here](https://docs.google.com/spreadsheets/d/1JnW2G5YaEADLHjimwVXvGLMNuIduP6UNy9pGGDJgnaA/edit?usp=sharing)

+## Test Summary Report
+The **test summary report** overviews the testing process, including tested features, results, and identified issues.
+It offers insight into the overall quality of the **Thirsty Wine website**.
+You can view the **detailed test summary report [here](https://docs.google.com/document/d/1j7LDgQ1QKYEi_PX2k6xgmo-PjJ9geRR7GUQddFbmWWs/edit?usp=sharing)

+## Mind Map
+The **mind map** visually represents the testing process, displaying how different features and test scenarios are connected.
+It helps guide and structure the testing plan effectively.
+You can view the **detailed mind map [here](https://drive.google.com/file/d/1BtMEr8vF0d0q48BHco6HDwfo1Vt45lmM/view?usp=sharing)

+## Video Walkthrough
+A video presentation of the project is available [here](https://www.youtube.com/watch?v=BEvPJLAs3B0)

+---

 ## Automation Testing
 1. A robust automation framework was designed and implemented using modern tools and techniques.
 The framework includes: